Convex-Dev/design/cad/memory.md

 This minimises the computational costs associated with memory accounting for transient in-memory objects.

-### Size persistence
+### Memory Size Caching and Persistence

+Implementations MUST cache memory size for Cells, and persist cached values in storage.

-The memory size is persisted in storage as part of the header information for a Cell.
-Persisting this value is important to ensure that memory sizes can be computed incrementally without re-visiting the complete tree of child Cells.
+Caching and persisting Memory Size is important to ensure that memory sizes can be computed incrementally without re-visiting the complete tree of Cells.

+This ensures that memory size computation is at worst `O(n)` for a Transaction, where `n` is the number of new Cells constructed during the transaction.

 ### Memory Accounting impact